jamesnetherton/dockerfiles/polarfinder/README.md

 # Docker Polar Finder

-Polar Finder on Linux with Docker with Wine.
+Polar Finder on Linux with Docker and Wine.
 Helps identify where Polaris will be at a given, latitude, longitude, date and time.

 ## Starting a Polar Finder container